mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2019/farming/src/water_mgmt.md

 Gandhi wanted to have an ideal society of his own imagination and his economic ideas are a part and parcel of his philosophical and sociological ideas.
 Gandhi is in favor of the **self-sufficient village economy** where the villages will be the independent economic units.

-### Learn from Israel Agriculture and Water Management
+### Learn from Israel's Agriculture and Water Management

  - only 20% of the land is arable (suitable for growing crops)
  - multiplied crop production by 16x from 1948